chrisgrieser/obsidian-smarter-paste/README.md

 ## Installation
 Right now, the plugin is still in beta.
 It can be installed with the [BRAT Plugin](https://github.com/TfTHacker/obsidian42-brat).

-When published, it will be available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"Tasty Pasta"*
+When published, it will be available in Obsidian's Community Plugin Browser via: `Settings` → `Community Plugins` → `Browse` → Search for *"Pasta Copinara"*

 ## Contribute
 Adding to more pasting formatting to `clipboardConversions` should be fairly straightforward and self-contained; to add some formatting rules, basic JavaScript and Regex probably suffice.